 I was last able to talk with Bob on May 8, 2008, ten days before he died.
 He was excited about the special meeting of the Haiku Northwest group with the Port Townsend haiku group coming up two days later.
 But he realized, with clear disappointment, that the day’s events would be too much for him to handle.
 Fortunately, just afterwards, Alice Frampton was able to take him some of our handouts, poem sheets, and a card we’d all signed.
 I hope it gave him a small measure of comfort and a renewed sense of belonging just before he was called home.

 When I talked with Bob on May 8, he promised to send me a bio for the Haiku Northwest website, but he was not able to do so.
 How quickly his last few days passed!
 He did give permission to put five poems on the website, and the following are two favourites of his five selections.
-The first may well be his signature poem, and the second might be considered Bob’s death poem—exemplary poems that are both fitting as last words:
+The first may well be his signature poem, and the second might be considered Bob’s death poem—exemplary poems that are both fitting as last words (the first of which Bob has said was inspired by Lee Watson):

 silent Friends meeting . . .